Liturgy Schedules

 Please dress appropriately.

-Come to the Altar immediately after the Priest has consumed the Precious Blood.
+Come to the bottom of the Altar immediately after the Priest has consumed the Precious Blood.

 When all Ministers are present, bow and proceed to the appropriate place.
-If there is a need to cross the altar to go to the other side, please stop in the middle for the bow as a sign of reverence.
+If there is a need to cross the altar to go to the other side, please stop in the middle and bow as a sign of reverence.

-When offering the Precious Blood: Cup 1 minister and Ciborium minister will stand to the priest's right, with the cup 1 minister closest to the congregation.
-Cup 2 minister and choir minister will stand to the priest's left, with the cup 2 minister closest to the congregation.
+Blood 2 minister and choir minister will stand to the priest's left, with the Blood 2 minister closest to the congregation.

 Lay Ministers cannot give a blessing within a liturgical content.
-Lay ministers will say "receive Jesus in your heart" without making a hand gesture of a blessing for all those who do not receive communion and/or may be expecting a blessing.
-Father will inform the congregation from time to time to proceed in the priest or deacon’s communion line if a “blessing” is desired.
+Lay ministers will say "receive Jesus in your heart" (no hand gesture or touching, please) as a blessing for all those who do not receive communion and/or may be expecting a blessing.
+Father will inform the congregation from time to time to proceed in the priest communion line if a blessing is desired.

-If a deacon is present, he will take the place of one cup minister.
-If an additional priest is present, he will take the place of one host minister.
-If we are not offering the Precious Blood, he will take the place of the ciborium minister.
+If a deacon is present, he will take the place of one Precious Blood minister.
+If we do not offer the Precious Blood, he will take the place of the main Body minister.
+If an additional priest is present, he will take the place of the main Body minister.

 Choir host ministers will proceed down the side aisle to go to the choir loft, then come back down the center aisle after the last congregant.
 The people at the back of the church (elderly and disabled) should be told to wait until the choir is served.

-If we are offering the Precious Blood, the cup ministers will not consume the Precious Blood remaining in the cup.
-Place it on the corporal and place the purificator on top, whether it is empty or not.
+If we are offering the Precious Blood, the Blood ministers can consume the Precious Blood remaining in the cup.
+If this is a problem, let Fr.
+Jins know and he will consume it.
+Place the cup on the corporal and place the purificator on top, whether it is empty or not.

-The vessels containing the host, the ciborium and pyx, are placed on the corporal.
+The vessels containing the host, the Body and pyx, are placed on the corporal.

-The host ministers will go to the altar at the back and wash the fingers on the hand that touched the host.
+The Body ministers will go to the side altar on their side and wash the fingers on the hand that touched the host.

 When all ministers have returned to the altar, all should go to the bottom of the steps, turn to face the altar and bow.
 Then return to their seat.

-It is the responsibility of the Eucharistic Ministers to remove all vessels from the credence table, wash the vessels and return them to the cabinet, which is then locked and the key secured.
+It is the responsibility of the Precious Blood ministers to remove all vessels from the credence table, wash the vessels and return them to the cabinet, which is then locked, and the key secured.
+Please do not use soap to wash Father's chalice but do use a small amount of soap and gently wash the Communion cups which have been offered to the congregation.

 Guidelines for Ministers of Hospitality